 Five steps to risk assessment can be followed to ensure that your risk assessment is carried out correctly.
 These five steps are:

 - Decide who might be harmed and how

 - Evaluate the risks and decide on control measures

 - Review your assessment and update if necessary

-To effectively address the hazards and risks within a workplace, you must first properly identify them.
+To effectively address the hazards and risks within a workplace, you must first correctly identify them.
 When conducting risk identification, the ISO 31000-2018 standard recommends that safety professionals and stakeholders examine a wide variety of factors, including:

 - Tangible and intangible sources of risk

 - Causes and events